-Policy HE1.3: Promote redevelopment of brownfield sites to provide economic, community, and environmental benefits.
+Policy HE1.3: Promote appropriate community-driven redevelopment of brownfield sites.

 Coordinating economic development efforts, land use policies (Goals BE1, 2, and 3), and transportation investments Goal BE8) supports smart growth

 Attract, retain, and expand upon the diversity of businesses and industries that will provide jobs, income and a tax base that is sustainable and meets the needs of all residents.